edhamma/saints/saints.rst

 wonderful state of mind.
 This is it!
 This must be the wonderful indescribable experience of *Nirvana!*

-Fortunately, this is not *Nirvana: Nirvana* is even better than this.
+Fortunately, this is not *Nirvana*: *Nirvana* is even better than this.
 Sometimes people hold on to this concentrated state of mind for the rest of the retreat.
 When they go home, and are confronted with the complexities of real life, this clear state of mind will shatter like a